TurboVNC/turbovnc/BUILDING.md

 ### TLS Encryption Support

-The TurboVNC Server provides TLS encryption using either OpenSSL or GnuTLS.
+The TurboVNC Server provides TLS encryption using OpenSSL.
-OpenSSL is the default because it generally performs the best, but it may be desirable to use GnuTLS under certain circumstances.
-To do this, add `-DTVNC_USETLS=GnuTLS` to the CMake command line when configuring the TurboVNC Server.
 Add `-DTVNC_USETLS=0` to the CMake command line to disable TLS encryption.

-The default when using OpenSSL is to dynamically load the OpenSSL symbols from libssl and libcrypto using `dlopen()` and `dlsym()`.
+The default is to dynamically load the OpenSSL symbols from libssl and libcrypto using `dlopen()` and `dlsym()`.
 This ensures maximum compatibility across different O/S distributions.
 You can disable this behavior and link directly with libssl and libcrypto by adding `-DTVNC_DLOPENSSL=0` to the CMake command line.

 Build Recipes